by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 New York Division of Safety and Health (DOSH)

-The DOSH consists of nine components, all of which are referred to as bureaus, programs, and more.
-They include:
+The DOSH consists of nine components, all of which are referred to as bureaus, programs, and more, including:

 Important for employers to be aware of is the New York State On-Site Consultation Program.
 This is a free, confidential program in order to help employers stay compliant with health and safety regulations.
 There are no fines or penalties that are associated with this program.